Charlie5DH/Charlie5DH/README.md

 - :mortar_board: I’m currently finishing a Master degree on Electronics at [UFSC][UFSC]
 - 🌱 Currently learning everything related to AI and Android :grinning:
 - 👯 Looking to collaborate with others
-- ⚡ Fun fact: Love playing Squash
+- ⚡ Fun fact: Love to play Squash

 ### Look for me in: